 Generally speaking, veneers keep up aesthetic very well.
 However, over time as we age, gums may recede.
 This creates a space between the gum and where the veneer was originally bonded to the tooth.
 Staining is also a possibility with veneers over time.
 Sometimes veneers can become obvious if a patient only has a veneer on a single tooth (to remedy a chipped tooth, for example).
 It is possible that the original teeth will age differently than the veneer, creating color discrepancies between them.
 Whitening your original teeth or changing the veneered tooth are both options to create uniform color again.

 Advanced Family Dental & Orthodontics is here to help with your unique smile needs.
-Make an appointment with one of our qualified dentists to learn how veneers can benefit you today.
+Make an appointment with one of our qualified dentists at our Shorewood dental office or any of our locations to learn how veneers can benefit you today.